springernature/frontend-playbook/practices/managing-node-projects.md

 In an ideal world where HTTP2, modern JavaScript syntax, and ES6 modules are widely supported, there would be no need to transpile or concatenate JavaScript dependencies for browsers.
 Instead, they'd be loaded using `import` statements and would be directly served from their installed location.
 Therefore they'd unambiguously be run-time dependencies, not development dependencies.
 In a Node.js environment this is already possible through its native support for CommonJS `require` statements.

 As such, the fact that the asset may sometimes need to be built when serving it to a browser could be considered an accident of circumstance.
 It shouldn't change the classification of that dependency as a run-time dependency.
 In this way we maintain consistency between Node.js and web applications, and provide a clear distinction between tools that are only used in the _development_ of the application, and assets that directly contribute _functionality_ to the production application.

+## Configuration

+Some tools, like security or static analysing tools, allow us to specify a configuration for them in either an `.rc` file in the root of the repository or as an additional entry in the `package.json` file.

+When using tools that require configuration, it's always preferable to include the configuration in an `.rc` file than inside the `package.json`.
+This makes is easier to understand what tools are being used, and with what configuration, and also share those configurations between different projects.

 ## Publishing projects on NPM